 Let’s wrap up this initial section with some more girls:

-With respect of their sunglasses only, the sweet smiley girl on the left-hand side is not doing herself a favour going for the fully rounded frame, while the diva-looking girl on the right-hand side has a much better frame, and her nice sunglasses are barely compensating for her entitled attitude.
-Think about that: if you were to swap their sunglasses, the smiley sweet girl would be on top of this game, and the wannabee diva would not get a second look from you ever again.
+With respect of their sunglasses only, the sweet smiley girl on the left-hand side is not doing herself a favour going for the fully rounded frame, while the Diva-looking girl on the right-hand side has a much better frame, and her nice sunglasses barely compensate for her entitled attitude.
+Think about that: if you were to swap their sunglasses, the smiley sweet girl would be on top of this game, and the wannabee Diva would not get a second look from you ever again.

 And all this should have made my point clear on why round glasses and round sunglasses are best avoided.

 I can imagine how you feel right now, and I really mean it.
-You are now in a “sunk cost fallacy” scenario, and we will cover this topic in great details at some point in the future, since nobody can really be High Value as long as they have not fully understood the reason why that decision-making mechanism is completely flawed.
-Once that is clear, you will notice how people around you take flawed decisions all day long, in many different and common everyday situations, and at that point what they say will sound just cringeworthy to you, since you will clearly see their hamster taking decisions on their behalf, and then them rationalising those decisions backwards to be in peace with themselves: yes, the human mind is flawed.
+You are now in a “sunk cost fallacy” scenario, and we will cover this topic in great details at some point in the future, since nobody can really be High Value as long as they haven’t fully understood the reason why that decision-making mechanism is completely flawed.
+Once that is clear, you will notice how people around you take flawed decisions all day long, in many different and common everyday scenarios, and at that point what they say will sound just cringeworthy to you, since you will clearly see their hamster taking decisions on their behalf, before they start rationalising those decisions backwards out loud to be in peace with themselves: yes, the human mind is flawed indeed.

 And today’s psychology course is now over :)

 Get: polarised lenses

 My eyes are light, and I’ve been always sensitive to sunlight and glares.